 Summary of tax credit changes due to coronavirus

-HMRC have made a number of changes to tax credits due to the coronavirus pandemic.
-In summary, these are:
+HMRC made a number of changes to tax credits due to the coronavirus pandemic.
+We have listed the changes that were made below:

-- Changes to the working hours rules to ensure that anyone who has a temporary change to working hours due to coronavirus is treated as continuing to work the same number of hours as before the coronavirus pandemic for tax credit purposes.
-This applies while the Job Retention Scheme remains in place (currently scheduled until 30 September 2021).
+- Changes to the working hours rules to ensure that anyone who had a temporary change to working hours due to coronavirus was treated as continuing to work the same number of hours as before the coronavirus pandemic for tax credit purposes.
+This applied until 30 September 2021 (when the job retention scheme ended).
+A series of run-ons, between 4 weeks and 12 weeks, applied from 1 October 2021 for those whose hours had not returned to normal (those they were working before the temporary reduction).
+Normal tax credit rules now apply for any changes to working hours.

-- A change to the 30 hour-element rules which means that you cannot use any hours you are not working, but treated as working, under the new coronavirus related rule changes, towards qualification for the 30 hour element unless you already qualified for the 30 hour element beforehand.
+- A change to the 30 hour-element rules which meant that you could not use any hours you were not working, but treated as working, under the coronavirus related rule changes in place until 30 September 2021, towards qualification for the 30 hour element unless you already qualified for the 30 hour element beforehand.

 - Changes to the income rules to confirm the treatment of the various coronavirus grants and payments.

-- Until the Job Retentions Scheme ends, allowing ‘critical workers’ three months to report changes of circumstances rather than the usual one month.
+- Until the 30 September 2021, allowing ‘critical workers’ three months to report changes of circumstances rather than the usual one month.

 - A temporary easement in relation to childcare costs where claimants paid for childcare during the pandemic even though the child did not attend.
 This applied until 7 September 2020 only.
 Subsequently, HMRC have confirmed that claimants cannot claim help for childcare costs where the childcare does not take place for 4 weeks or more.